Sridevi17j/personal_blog/src/pages/R Basics-4/index.md

 #### Output for Merge Operation
 ![](./p6.png)

-With this, we complete this page, two more posts will be on R basics.
-After that we will start with Advanced R. !!!!
+With this, we complete this page.
+See you all with next set of commands!.